 Graduate students/residents must be enrolled at least half-time to receive student financial aid and be eligible for deferral of loan repayment.
 Consult the Student Financial Aid office for specifics.

-The Continuous Enrollment Policy requires all graduate students maintain a minimum of one semester hour* enrollment at Texas A&M University College of Dentistry following completion of their degree plan defined course work until they complete the requirements for their Certificate and Degree and until the degree has been awarded.
+The Continuous Enrollment Policy requires all graduate students maintain a minimum of one semester hour* enrollment at the College of Dentistry following completion of their degree plan defined course work until they complete the requirements for their Certificate and Degree and until the degree has been awarded.
 Completion of requirements includes final submission of an approved thesis copy and successful electronic submission to ProQuest.
 While the Certificate may be awarded when a defendable draft of the thesis is submitted to the Office of Research and Graduate Studies (with approval by the Program Director), the Master's diploma will not be awarded until ProQuest has notified the Office of Research and Graduate Studies that the electronic submission process has been completed.

 Students who have completed their prescribed course of study as defined in their degree plans and are candidates for the M.S. or Ph.D. degree in their final semester, may enroll for one semester hour one time only and be recognized as being in a full course of study.
 Should such a student fail to graduate at the end of the semester, they will have to return to enrolling for the minimum number of semester hours required of their individual situation.